 CODE_n selects 50 finalists from all of the applicants each year and gives them a once-in-a-lifetime opportunity to present their companies at the most important event for the digital industry: the CeBIT trade show in Hanover, Germany.
 From March 16-20, 2015, they will get to showcase their business concepts to investors, the international press, and thousands of visitors over the course of five days – all in CODE_n's one-of-a-kind exhibition area in Hall 16.

-You can apply for the CODE_n Contest – "Into the Internet of Things" – via our website as of September 1, 2014.
+You can apply for the CODE_n CONTEST – "Into the Internet of Things" via our platform CODE_n CONNECT.